makerdao/community/governance/votes/Executive vote - May 24, 2023.md

 #### Reduce GNO-A Debt Ceiling to Zero

-In order to manage maximum total exposure to GNO (Gnosis), the GNO-A vault in the Maker Protocol will have its Debt Ceiling reduced to zero.
+In order to manage maximum total exposure to GNO (Gnosis), the GNO-A vault in the Maker Protocol will have its Debt Ceiling reduced to zero and will be removed from the Autoline.

 #### Additional Information